Branched It\^o formula and natural It\^o-Stratonovich isomorphism: The It o-Stratonovich correction formula

 \subsection{Relationship with previous approaches}

 As mentioned in the introduction, the problem of transforming a branched rough path into a geometric one over a larger space is not new.
-It was first tackled by Hairer and Kelly in \cite{HK15} and later by Boediharjo and Chevyrev \cite{BC2019}.
+It was first tackled by Hairer and Kelly \cite{HK15}, and later by Boediharjo and Chevyrev \cite{BC2019}.
 In this subsection we review these approaches and compare them with ours.
 To summarise, the picture that will emerge is that our solution is quite distinct from that of \cite{HK15}, which is not canonical and relies on abstract existence results. \cite{BC2019} provides an algebraic solution, but still one that is not canonical, as it depends on a choice of a basis.
-The dual of our \(\Exp\) can be identified as a specific case of their isomorphism; however, there is no guarantee that a generic basis considered by them will produce a \emph{natural} isomorphism, as simple examples demonstrate.
+The dual of our \(\Exp\) can be identified as a specific choice of the maps considered therein; however, there is no guarantee that a generic basis will produce a \emph{natural} isomorphism, as simple examples demonstrate.
+In particular any sort of uniqueness is out of the question without the constraint of naturality; in fact this is what guarantees uniqueness in the context of quasi-shuffle.
+Indeed, all natural Hopf morphisms \(\Phi\colon\bigshuffle(\bigodot(U))\to\bigqshuffle(U)\) are induced by linear maps \(\varphi\colon\bigotimes(\bigodot(U))\to\bigodot(U)\) of the form

+for a sequence of constants \(c_1, c_2,\dotsc\in\mathbb{R}\).
+The induced map is an isomorphism if and only if \(c_1=1\).
+This is a highly non-trivial, see \cite{FPT16}.